ereizas/Appropriate-Music-Separator/README.md

 ## Youtube Setup

 It is important to note that YouTube's API limits playlist creation and addition a lot since it costs more quota points.
-To clarify, every hour you get a max quota of 10,000 points.
+To clarify, you get a max quota of 10,000 points per day.
 Requesting the information for every 50 songs from a playlist costs 1 point each, creating a playlist costs 50, and adding one song to the playlist costs 50.
 So for a playlist with 200 songs, 4 points would be used for requesting the playlist information and 50 would be used for creating a playlist which leaves us with 9946 quota points left.
 This only allows for 198 of the songs to be added.
-If there are more songs to be added after the quota is reached, you will be given the option to wait an hour for the quota to refill or to receive links of the songs to be added.
+If there are more songs to be added after the quota is reached, you would have to wait an entire day to be able to add the rest of the songs using this part of the program.
 I highly recommend you create a playlist beforehand, and input it into the appropriate place when you run the program.

 1. Go to https://console.cloud.google.com/apis/credentials?authuser=1 and make sure you are logged in to Google
 2. Click check box next to "I agree to the Google Cloud Platform Terms of Service , and the terms of service of any applicable services and APIs." and click "Agree and Continue"